050011-code/ApplyCustomCSS/README.md

 Javascript function to apply CSS to the DOM by passing in selector and properties

 ### Usage:
-The usage is very simple, like to the raw github file in your
+The usage is very simple, link to the raw github file and use this function:

 ```adjustCSSRules('#myDiv', 'width: 300px !important', "folder/file.css");```

 Works with or without the file option.